How to love Church

 We who are strong have an obligation to bear with the failings of the weak, and not to please ourselves.
 Let each of us please his neighbour for his good, to build him up.
 For Christ did not please himself, but as it is written, “The reproaches of those who reproached you fell on me.”
 For whatever was written in former days was written for our instruction, that through endurance and through the encouragement of the Scriptures we might have hope.
 May the God of endurance and encouragement grant you to live in such harmony with one another, in accord with Christ Jesus, that together you may with one voice glorify the God and Father of our Lord Jesus Christ.
 Therefore welcome one another as Christ has welcomed you, for the glory of God.Rom 15:1-7 (ESV)

-This scripture is often quoted to remind us to be very careful in not hurting the weak.
-Jesus calls them “one of these little ones”.
-(Matt 18:6)
+People quote this scripture to remind us to be very careful in not hurting the weak.

 Approaching someone in humility